Jon Wiener: Chronicling the case

 Wiener wrote about his legal battles in his book, Gimme Some Truth: The John Lennon FBI Files, published by the University of California Press in 2000.
 The book includes copies of 100 key documents from the Lennon file, including "lengthy reports by confidential informants detailing the daily lives of anti-war activists, memos to the White House, transcripts of TV shows on which Lennon appeared, and a proposal that Lennon be arrested by local police on drug charges."
-He also wrote about the case and its significance for The Guardian, The Nation, the L.A.
-Times, and The New Republic.
+He also wrote about the case and its significance for The Guardian, The Nation, the Los Angeles Times, and The New Republic.

 Wiener's work provided the basis for the 2006 documentary The U.S. vs. John Lennon.
-Wiener served as a historical consultant to the production and also appears in the film.
+Wiener served as a historical consultant to the production and appears in the film.
 He also appears in the documentary LENNONYC, which aired on the PBS show "American Masters" in 2010.
 He was interviewed about the Lennon FBI Files by Terry Gross on the NPR program "Fresh Air."
 ACLU attorney Mark Rosenbaum said that the Wiener v FBI case revealed "government paranoia at a pathological level and an attempt to shield executive branch abuse of civil liberties under the rubric of national security."